theokrueger-mods/pd2-docs/docs/lua/structure.md

 # Mod Structure

-An organised mod is inhherent to any well made mod.
+Good organisation is inhherent to any well made mod.
 It is important to set up your mods in an orderly way to save yourself and others great pain.

 ## Mod Definition